dao42/rails-template/README.md

 `dao42/rails-template` apply lots of good components for you to make development damn quick.

 1. `dao42/rails-template` keep the newest easily because it's a real `Rails Application Template`.
-2. `dao42/rails-template` love the newest standard components of Rails 6, using `webpacker` and remove `assets pipeline`.
+2. `dao42/rails-template` love the newest standard components of Rails 7, using `propshaft`
 3. `dao42/rails-template` is out-of-box for your development based on `bootstrap4`.
 4. `dao42/rails-template` is out-of-box for your deployment based on `mina`.